 1. INTRODUCTION

 Demand for broiler production is increasing all the time, encouraging the industry to maximize productivity by increasing harvest numbers and weight.
 These conditions encourage the poultry industry to maximize harvest number per area with intensive production system with high-densities rearing.
 The implementation of intensive husbandry with above-normal density rearing causes the increase of enviromental stress, oxidative stress, and inflammation, leading to a decline in the health of broiler (Mangisah et al., 2024).
-Heat stress causes a decrease in body weigh gain, feed consumption and efficiency (Sohail et al., 2013); a decrease in intestinal morphology (Altaf et al., 2019); and metabolic disorders that result in stunted growth performance (Dai et al., 2022).
+Heat stress causes a decrease in body weight gain, feed consumption and efficiency (Sohail et al., 2013); a decrease in intestinal morphology (Altaf et al., 2019); and metabolic disorders that result in stunted growth performance (Dai et al., 2022).
 These negative effects can alter the composition of gut microbiota, which play a role in the digestive and immune systems.
-Therefore, the development of effective nutrition needs to be persued to reduce the negative effects of intensive high-density rearing system by maintaining the body health and sustainability of broiler production.
+Therefore, the development of effective nutrition needs to be perused to reduce the negative effects of intensive high-density rearing system by maintaining the body health and sustainability of broiler production.

 Synbiotics is functional feed additives that can improve gut health by balancing beneficial microbiota and enhancing immune response (Markowiak & Śliżewska, 2018; Śliżewska et al., 2020).
-Probiotic microorganisms such as Lactobacillus, Bacillus substilis and Bifidobacterium can improve intestinal barrrier integirty and inhibit pathogen colonization, while prebiotics such as inulin and fructooligosaccharide provide fermentable substrates to support the growth of beneficial gut microbes (Shehata et al., 2022).
+Probiotic microorganisms such as Lactobacillus, Bacillus substilis and Bifidobacterium can improve intestinal barrrier integrity and inhibit pathogen colonization, while prebiotics such as inulin and fructo-oligosaccharide provide fermentable substrates to support the growth of beneficial gut microbes (Shehata et al., 2022).
 The addition of synbiotics in broiler feed has been shown to improve nutrient absorption, improve immune function, and increase weight gain under normal rearing conditions (Nisar et al., 2021).
-However, the effectiveness of synbiotic supplementation under high-density conditions with high enviromental stress still shows varying results, requiring further exploration to ensure consistent benefits.
+However, the effectiveness of synbiotic supplementation under high-density conditions with high environmental stress still shows varying results, requiring further exploration to ensure consistent benefits.

-Betaine, a natural osmolite derived from sugar beets (Beta vulgaris), has attracted attention as a multifunctional feed additive due to its role in cellular osmoprotection, methyl group donation, and lipid metabolism (Eklund et al., 2005; Alhotan et al., 2021).
-Its osmoprotective properties can help maintan cellular homeostasis, protect intestinal ephitelial cells from stress-induce damage, and improve feed efficiency of broiler raised in heat stress enviroment (Rajaei et al., 2024).
+Betaine, a natural osmolite derived from sugar beets (Beta vulgaris), has attracted attention as a multifunctional feed additive due to its role in cellular Osmo protection, methyl group donation, and lipid metabolism (Eklund et al., 2005; Alhotan et al., 2021).
+Its Osmo protective properties can help maintan cellular homeostasis, protect intestinal epithelial cells from stress-induce damage, and improve feed efficiency of broiler raised in heat stress environment (Rajaei et al., 2024).
 The benefits of betaine are also known to support intestinal morphology for optimal nutrient absorption (Awad et al., 2022).
 However, few studies have explored the synergistic potential of betaine and synbiotic supplementation in modulating gut microbiota and organ development in high-density rearing system with open-sided house broiler rearing system in a tropical area.

 This study aims to evaluate a combination of synbiotics and betaine in feed and the effect on gut microbial balance, internal organ development, and growth performance of broiler chickens raised in high-density rearing system, open-sided house broiler rearing system in a tropical area.
-The novelty of this research lies in its integrative approach, which investigates the synergistic interaction between synbiotic microbiota modulators and betaine as cellular osmoprotectants under high-density rearing conditions.
+The novelty of this research lies in its integrative approach, which investigates the synergistic interaction between synbiotic microbiota modulators and betaine as cellular Osmo protectants under high-density rearing conditions.
 The findings are expected to provide new insights for the poultry industry in applying sustainable nutrition to improve broiler resilience and maintain production efficiency in intensive rearing systems.

 2. material and methods